LC-Conner/Crowdfunding_ETL/README.md

 - The columns were reordered and the DataFrame was converted to a CSV file
 -

-## Part 4 ((Emmanuel Emahazion, Sabrina Fernandez)
+## Part 4 ((Emanuel Emahazion, Sabrina Fernandez)
 ***
 - Created a entity relationship diagram after looking through the CSVs to understand what columns exist and what columns overlap
-- From the ERD (entity relationship diagram) we create a data base in pgadmin and separated tables according to each CSV.
+- From the ERD (entity relationship diagram) we create a data base in pgadmin and separate tables according to each CSV.
 - Imported the CSVs with primary keys first, as tables, and set the primary keys to each respective table.
 - Then set the foreign keys to the lone table with foreign keys.
 - Lastly we ran select statements for each table to see all of them are running within the database.